-The of F1-L1-300F-F3 possesses a 2a ORF in which residues 1-300 are derived from LS-CMV (Fig. 1b).
+The RNA 2 of F1-L1-300F-F3 possesses a 2a ORF in which residues 1-300 are derived from LS-CMV RNA 2 (Fig. 1b).
 Neither aphid growth nor fecundity was affected on plants infected with the reassortant/recombinant virus F1-L1-300F-F3 (Fig. 2).
 The recombinant RNA 2 used to constitute this reassortant virus possesses the ORF for the Fny-CMV 2b protein (Fig. 1b).
 The Fny-CMV 2b protein can induce a variety of effects on performance of aphids on tobacco plants infected with Fny-CMV (Tungadi et al., 2020; Ziebell et al., 2011) and in 2b-transgenic A. thaliana plants (Westwood et al., 2013).
 However, since infection with F1-L1-300F-F3 did not induce resistance to aphids, it appears that the 2b protein is not conditioning aphid resistance induced in A. thaliana by CMV infection.
 This is consistent with the conclusion of Westwood et al. (2013) that the 2a protein conditions feeding deterrence during CMV infection.
 That F1-L1-300F-F3 does not induce resistance to aphids is consistent with our starting hypothesis that the sequence determining aphid resistance induction lies within the region that shows the most dissimilarity between the 2a proteins of Fny-CMV and LS-CMV (Fig. 1a).
 Neither growth nor reproduction of aphids was affected on A. thaliana plants infected with the reassortant/recombinant viruses F1-F1-200L-F3 or F1-F1-100L-F3.
 Conversely, aphid growth and reproduction were decreased on plants infected with F1-F1-300L-F3, and F1-F200-300L-F3 (Fig. 2).
 These results were not only consistent with the hypothesis that the N-proximal 300 residues of the Fny-CMV 2a protein determine aphid resistance induction in A. thaliana, but also suggested that residue(s) important in CMV-induced resistance to aphids lie between positions 200 and 300 in the Fny-CMV 2a protein sequence.

 Comparison of the 2a protein sequences encoded by LS-CMV and Fny-CMV revealed 27 differences in the sequence of amino acids lying between residues 200 and 300 (Fig. 1c).
-Using site-directed mutagenesis thirteen recombinant versions of LS-CMV RNA 2 were generated in which between one and five codons from the Fny-CMV 2a ORF sequence were substituted for corresponding codons of the LS-CMV 2a ORF (Table 1, Table S2, Fig. 1c).
-RNA for each RNA2 recombinant was synthesized by in vitro transcription and infectious RNA mixtures constituted by mixing with in vitro-synthesized RNAs 1 and 3 of Fny-CMV.
+Using site-directed mutagenesis, thirteen recombinant versions of LS-CMV RNA 2 were generated in which between one and five codons from the Fny-CMV 2a ORF sequence were substituted for corresponding codons of the LS-CMV 2a ORF (Table 1, Table S2, Fig. 1c).
+RNA for each RNA 2 recombinant was synthesized by in vitro transcription and infectious RNA mixtures constituted by combining with in vitro-synthesized RNAs 1 and 3 of Fny-CMV.
 These mixtures were used to infect N. benthamiana plants and virions were purified from systemically infected leaves for use as inocula for experiments with A. thaliana.
 Viral RNA from systemically infected leaves was amplified by RT-PCR with RNA 2-specific primers and amplicons sequenced to confirm that the introduced mutations were stable in planta.